 The Chamber Music Program is an excellent opportunity for players to enhance their musical abilities, improve their performance confidence, and develop interpersonal skills within small group settings.
 To read more information about the New York Youth Symphony Chamber Program can be found on the Chamber Program page.
 The program makes every effort to place individual players into ensembles with whom they may feel most comfortable; pre-formed groups are also encouraged to apply.

 Chamber Music applicants must prepare two (2) solo movements of contrasting styles (can be from the same work).
 Pre-formed groups must prepare one piece.
+All applicants will be asked to sight-read a short selection.
 Applicants must also fill out a supplemental audition form and bring it to the audition.
 Download the supplemental form here.

 New York Youth Symphony serves students between the ages of 12 and 22.
 In order to participate in a NYYS Program, the applicant's birthdate must be no earlier than May 17, 1996 and no later than November 17, 2006, inclusive.
 Please do not apply if your birthdate falls outside of these dates as you will not be eligible for the program and we are not able to refund your application fee.